The kiwi is New Zealand's national bird, and its future survival is of great concern not only to New Zealanders but internationally.

 As the awareness about kiwi and efforts to save it have grown, so has the need for support.
 We have learned a lot, and we are making a difference, but more needs to be done.

-Kiwis for kiwi operates in partnership with DOC, and Bank of New Zealand is continuing its support as a major sponsor.
-The BNZ Save the Kiwi Trust and Kiwis for kiwi combined, have distributed more than $7 million to kiwi conservation groups across the country.
-The funding, which goes to both DOC and non-DOC kiwi projects, is vital, but it is not the only measure of success of this partnership.
+Kiwis for kiwi operates in partnership with DOC with a shared vision to take kiwi from endangered to everywhere.
+Kiwis for kiwi has distributed more than $7 million to kiwi conservation groups across the country.
+The funding is vital, but it is not the only measure of success of this partnership.

 Together, we have supported and guided the growth of kiwi recovery in a way that is more powerful than either of us could have done on our own.
 Thousands of New Zealanders have contributed to this cause over the years, and Kiwi for kiwi's role is to support them by raising and distributing funds.

-To get involved go to the Kiwi for Kiwis website.
+To get involved go to the Kiwis for kiwi website.